Event plane resolution correction for azimuthal anisotropy in wide centrality bins: Implementation

 \begin{linenomath}

-\end{linenomath} where $S$ is the signal yield, $B$ is background yield, $v_n^S$, $v_n^B$ and $v_n^{S+B}$ are the $v_n$ for signal, background and total particles, respectively.
-Signal and background contributions are decomposed by taking into account the measured signal-to-background ratio and using a parametrization of the background $v_{n}^{B}$ shape~\cite{Borghini:2004ra}.
+\end{linenomath} where $S$ is the signal yield peaked at the mass of the partcle, $B$ is the smooth background yield, $v_n^S$, $v_n^B$ and $v_n^{S+B}$ are the $v_n$ for signal, background and total particles, respectively.
+Signal and background contributions are decomposed by taking into account the measured signal-to-background ratio and using a parametrization of the background $v_{n}^{B}$ shape by assuming that $B(M_{\rm inv})$, and $v_n^B(M_{\rm inv})B(M_{\rm inv})$ are smooth functions of $M_{\rm inv}$~\cite{Borghini:2004ra}, while $v_n^SS(M_{\rm inv})$ is peaked at $M_{\rm inv}$.
 Since the average cosine is calculated in this approach, one can directly extract the $v_{n}^{S}$ by subtracting the background contribution.
-The only modification is to add a weight $1/\res{n}$~on an event-by-event basis when one fills the histograms for $\cos{[n(\phi-\Psi_m)]}$ versus invariant mass similar to the Eq.~(\ref{eq:vn_ebye}).
+The only modification is to add a weight $1/\res{n}$~on an event-by-event basis when one fills the histograms for $\cos{[n(\phi-\Psi_m)]}$ versus invariant mass similar to Eq.~(\ref{eq:vn_ebye}).